bitmark-inc/autonomy-docs/MVA.md

     * RESEARCH: Need to add to gordian server and all-bitcoin-core 21+ to regtest and signet, signet schnorr ($10K changes to server, $5K changes to wallet to support 3+ networks, and $20K for initial schnorr)

 * Reconstruct
-    * get old keys back: platform and container still usable
+    * get old keys back: platform and Pod still usable
     * assumes no compromise

 * Add Contact: